 Customers can and do move onto alternative retailers if they feel your method of accepting credit card payments isn’t secure enough.
 The press is quick to publish every data breach catastrophe that happens, frequently creating a social media crisis of epic proportions that affects you more than you might realise.

 EMV has created a significant dent in these numbers in all 80 of the countries that have used it.
 Retailers experienced a 26% drop in card counterfeiting</a year over year due to EMV migration.
 Contrast that to the annual 20.6% increase in card fraud until now and you find chip and sign technology is winning the race.

 History proves that theft will always evolve with the technology that fights it, and a 2016 Iovation/Aite Group study found that the majority of tomorrow’s credit card fraud will come from payments processed online without a card.
 In other words, the mobile and chip card revolution will do precisely what it was intended to do: eradicate card counterfeiting.

 Today’s POS system doesn’t wait for buyers to come to it—it travels to customers wherever they are, but an even bigger revolution is on the way.
 Experts predict that, by 2020, the POS sector will be worth around $150 billion.
 This projection is critical to the way you handle purchases today because it spells out how sophisticated your POS strategy needs to be if it’s to compete.

 Service excellence depends on payment security, and no business can afford the losses associated with data breaches.
-With credit card processing fees of only 2.75% of each transaction, SumUp packs enough value into its service to deliver outstanding returns on investment that leak into every aspect of your business.
+With credit card processing fees of only 2.75% of each transaction, SumUp packs enough value into its service to deliver outstanding returns on investment that leaks into every aspect of your business.
 Your future success is within reach, and SumUp will lead you there.

+SumUp offers you the best solution in card payments.
 With SumUp, you can quickly and easily accept credit and debit card payments with your smartphone or tablet.